mttcrn/polimi-CSE-notes/Natural Language Processing.md

 It is the "goto" clustering method: simple, fast and relatively robust.
 It searches for exactly $k$ clusters and represents each cluster by its centroid.

-Advantages: scales well to large collections, require no pairwise distance calculations.
+- Advantages: scales well to large collections, require no pairwise distance calculations.
-Disadvantages: searches for global clusters, implicitly assumes Euclidean distance metric which is not idea for text, number of clusters must be specified in advance.
+- Disadvantages: searches for global clusters, implicitly assumes Euclidean distance metric which is not ideal for text, number of clusters must be specified in advance (needs prior knowledge).

 ![](./assets/k-means.png)Algorithm:
 1. Initialize $k$ centroid randomly.